 Any employee who experiences, observes, or has knowledge of threatening or violent behavior in the workplace should report the situation as soon as possible.

-The College's standards of conduct prohibit violent and threatening behavior.
-Should an investigation determine that an employee engaged in such misconduct he/she could be subject to disciplinary action or immediate dismissal.
-Certain violence-related behavior is prohibited under criminal or civil law.
+The College’s standards of conduct prohibit violent and threatening behavior.
+Should an investigation determine that an employee engaged in such misconduct the employee could be subject to disciplinary action or immediate dismissal.
+Certain violence-related behavior is prohibited under criminal and/or civil law.
 A determination will be made by Human Resources and Public Safety, with legal counsel, whether to refer a case of violent-related misconduct for criminal or civil prosecution.

 Any form of retaliation against any person for making a bona fide report concerning threatening or violent behavior in the workplace or non-work-related report is prohibited.
-Any employee who believes he/she has experienced such retaliation should inform Human Resources, the EO officer or another appropriate College resource person immediately (e.g., vice president of Human Resources or vice president for College and Community Relations).
+Any employee who believes they have experienced such retaliation should inform Human Resources, the EO officer or another appropriate College resource person immediately (e.g., vice president of Human Resources).

 Reporting Non-Work-Related Violence

 Employees who are victims of domestic or other threatening or violent behavior outside the workplace, or who believe they are potential victims of such behavior, and fear it may enter the workplace, are encouraged to report the situation as soon as possible.
 In all cases of an actual or imminent act of violent behavior, call Public Safety immediately at ext.
 8333.
-The employee should report less urgent cases of threatening or violent behavior to his/her supervisor or department head and to Human Resources.
+The employee should report less urgent cases of threatening or violent behavior to his/her supervisor or department head, Human Resources and Public Safety.

 If, upon investigation, it is determined that a report was falsified or made maliciously, the employee who provided the false information will be subject to disciplinary action up to and including dismissal.

-Those who are or believe they may become a victim of threatening or violent behavior, whether in the workplace or outside the workplace, may also contact Carebridge, the College's Employee Assistance (EAP) and Work-Life Program provider to obtain advice and counsel in dealing with the situation.
-Carebridge's 24-7 phone line is 1-800-437-0911.
+Those who are or believe they may become a victim of threatening or violent behavior, whether in the workplace or outside the workplace, may also contact Carebridge, the College’s Employee Assistance (EAP) and Work-Life Programs provider to obtain advice in dealing with the situation.
+Carebridge’s 24-7 phone line is 1-800-437-0911.